stoumani/scorewise/README.md

 Features

-* Create brackets for single-elimination tournaments
+* Create brackets for single-elimination tournaments (double elimination and round robin not implemented yet)
 * Add, remove, or modify participants and their details.
 * Generate random brackets based on the number of participants.
 * View and print brackets in a user-friendly format.